 Unfortunately, there are multiple cases involving herniated mesh that has failed to work properly.

-In these situations, it is often essential that a person contact a skilled Atlanta medical product lawyer for assistance.
+In these situations, it is often essential that a person contact a skilled Atlanta mass tort lawyer for assistance.

 How Herniated Mesh Works

 While non-absorbable herniated mess remains in a person’s body permanently, absorbable mesh disintegrates over time after it is left inside of a person’s body.